-These Mint Macarons with Baileys Buttercream are a magically fun St. Patrick's Day party treat, but are also delicious any time of year!
+These Mint Macarons are filled with a deliciously creamy and sweet Baileys buttercream.
+They're a magically fun St. Patrick's Day treat, but are also the perfect party treat any time of year!

 But as most macaron enthusiasts know, adding too much liquid to macaron batter is asking for trouble, so I decided to make a Baileys buttercream filling for them instead.